 On 13th July in Portsmouth the South East Green Party is holding a full of day training and networking to review our May 2019 successes and look forward to 2020.

-With the South East Greens on track to win more Council seats than ever before on May 2nd, now is the time to get involved and see how many more seats we can win in 2020 and beyond.
+South East Greens quadrupled their numbers of Councillors in May 2019 from 18 to 81.
+Now is the time to get involved and see how we can keep these seats, make change happen and win many more seats we can win in 2020 and beyond.
 We know that Green Councillors make a difference, declaring climate emergencies, tackling homelessness and standing up for local residents.
 Join us to find out what difference you can make locally and how you can get Greens elected near you.

-Join us in Portsmouth for a day of workshops from your Field Organiser and winning campaign teams on a selection of things, including: How to pick a target ward, What to do now you’re an elected Councillor, How to build your team and How to create winning literature.
-We will also be celebrating the work of Keith Taylor as he stands down as our MEP for the South East.
+Join us in Portsmouth for a day of workshops from your Field Organiser and winning campaign teams on a selection of things, including: How to pick a target ward, What to do now you’re an elected Councillor and How to build your team.
+We will also be celebrating the work of Keith Taylor as he stands down as our MEP for the South East and welcoming in our new MEP.

 This event is open to all Green Party members in the South East of England, whether you've never been to a local party meeting before or you've run many election campaigns.